cleve/pulzar/README.md

 Sometimes you would like to add your own code, like some analysis over the data or even a totally new kind of process.
 This feature is intended to execute process during the request operation.

+By default the next libaries are ready to go:

+- pyodbc
+- pytesseract
+- Pillow
+- psycopg2

 In order to do this, you can add a module into the
 ***app/extensions/*** directory.
 There is only one mandatory function to be added: